awslabs/aws-emr-launch/README.md

 The intent of the EMR Launch library is to simplify the development experience for Builders defining, deploying, managing, and using EMR Clusters by:

 - defining reusable Security, Resource, and Launch Configurations enabling developers to __Define Once and Reuse__
-- separating the reusable definition of Cluster Security Configuration and Cluster Resource Configuration enabling these to be manage by the proper responsible parties
+- separating the definition of Cluster Security Configurations and Cluster Resource Configurations into reusable and shareable Constructs
 - providing a suite of Tools to simplify the construction of Orchestration Pipelines using Step Functions and EMR Clusters